 3. Contemporary Home Decor Style

-- Unusual layouts,
+- Unusual compositions,

 4. Transitional Interior Design

-- Use of impactful art as focal points,
+- Impactful art used as focal points,

 5. Mid-Century Modern Design Style

-Main shabby-chic design attributes:
+Main shabby-chic design features:

-- Whitewashed and pickling floors,
+- Pickled and whitewashed floors,

-- Pale palettes, and
+- Pale palettes and

 7. Industrial Interior Design